tilezen/vector-datasource/docs/layers.md

-# Layers in Mapzen's vector tiles
+# Layers in Tilezen's vector tiles

 ![image](images/mapzen-vector-tile-docs-all-layers.png)

-The [Mapzen vector tile service](https://mapzen.com/projects/vector-tiles) provides worldwide basemap coverage sourced from [OpenStreetMap](www.openstreetmap.org) and other open data projects, updated daily as a free & shared service.
+The [Tilezen vector tiles](https://mapzen.com/projects/vector-tiles) provides worldwide basemap coverage sourced from [OpenStreetMap](www.openstreetmap.org) and other open data projects, updated intermittently as a free & shared service at [Nextzen.org](http://www.nextzen.org).

 Data is organized into several thematic layers, each of which is named, for example; `buildings`, `pois`, and `water`.
 A selection of these layers are typically used for base map rendering, and are provided under the short-hand name `all`.
 Each layer includes a simplified view of OpenStreetMap data for easier consumption, with common tags often condensed into a single `kind` field as noted below.

 Need help displaying vector tiles in a map?
-Here are several [examples](display-tiles.md) using Mapzen vector tiles to style in your favorite graphics library including Tangram, Mapbox GL, D3, and OpenLayers.
+Here are several [examples](display-tiles.md) using Tilezen vector tiles to style in your favorite graphics library including Tangram, Mapbox GL, D3, and OpenLayers.

 ### Overview

 #### Data sources and attribution

-Mapzen primarily sources from OpenStreetMap, but includes a variety of other open data.
+Tilezen primarily sources from OpenStreetMap, but includes a variety of other open data.
 For a full listing, view the [data sources](data-sources.md).
 Each source may require [attribution](https://github.com/tilezen/vector-datasource/blob/master/docs/attribution.md) in your project.

 #### Feature names

-Most Mapzen vector tile features include a basic name property (`common`):
+Most Tilezen vector tile features include a basic name property (`common`):

 * `name` - Generally the name the locals call the feature, in the local script.